LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 Amended Effective March 2, 2006; March 1, 2003.

-# 27 NCAC 02 Rule 1.14	CLIENT WITH DIMINISHED CAPACITY
+## Rule 1.14 Client With Diminished Capacity

 (a) When a client's capacity to make adequately considered decisions in connection with a representation is diminished, whether because of minority, mental impairment or for some other reason, the lawyer shall, as far as reasonably possible, maintain a normal client-lawyer relationship with the client.